Device-independent certification of indefinite causal order in the quantum switch: Methods

-showing that Alice 1's measurement yields the same correlations as a computational basis measurement of $C$, as we claimed in the main text.
+showing that Alice 1's measurement yields the same correlations as a computational basis measurement of $C$, as we claimed in our discussion of Inequality~(\textit{iv}) in Table~\ref{tbl:lc-faces}.

-\paragraph{Vertices of the LC polytope} \pdfbookmark[2]{Vertices of the LC polytope}{3iucayfd} A (convex) polytope $\X\subseteq\R^d$ can be described either as the convex hull of a finite set of points, or as the intersection of finitely many closed halfspaces---i.e.\ the set of points satisfying a finite collection of linear inequalities---as long as this intersection is bounded~\cite{Zie95}.
+\paragraph{Vertices of $\bm\DRF$} \pdfbookmark[2]{Vertices of DRF}{3iucayfd} A polytope $\X\subseteq\R^d$ is a convex body with flat sides; it can be described either as the convex hull of a finite set of points, or as the intersection of finitely many closed halfspaces---i.e.\ the set of points satisfying a finite collection of linear inequalities---as long as this intersection is bounded~\cite{Zie95}.
 The \emph{vertices} of $\X$ are its extremal points.
 We call a linear inequality $\a^T x \leq \beta$, for $\a\in\R^d$ and $\beta\in\R$, \emph{valid} for $\X$ if it holds for all $x\in \X$, and \emph{tight} if equality holds for some $x\in\X$.
 Each linear inequality defines a hyperplane $\{ x\in\R^d: \a^T x = \beta \}$; if the inequality is valid for $\X$, the intersection of this hyperplane with $\X$ is a \emph{face} of $\X$, which is itself a polytope.
 If the dimension of a face is one less than the dimension of $\X$ itself, we call the face a \emph{facet}.
 Any polytope is completely determined by the set of all its facets, or equivalently, its facet-defining inequalities.